WIN News: Tasmania

 WIN News Tasmania is presented by Bruce Roberts from Wollongong with sport presenter Melissa Russell and weather forecasts are presented by Sarah Cawte.

-Local updates
+Former updates

 Northern New South Wales & Gold Coast

-90-second news updates are broadcast throughout the day on weekdays for four of the five northern New South Wales and Gold Coast markets: Newcastle and the Hunter, the Northern Rivers and the Gold Coast, Coffs Harbour and the Mid North Coast, and Tamworth and New England.
-The updates are presented from WIN's Wollongong studios primarily by Kristina Prentoska and Ariana Gatti in conjunction with the other presenters filling-in.
+90-second news updates were broadcast throughout the day on weekdays for four of the five northern New South Wales and Gold Coast markets: Newcastle and the Hunter, the Northern Rivers and the Gold Coast, Coffs Harbour and the Mid North Coast, and Tamworth and New England.
+The updates were presented from WIN's Wollongong studios primarily by Tilli Andrew or Bo Jeong in conjunction with the other presenters (eg. Olivia Blunden, Jared Constable, Bruce Roberts or Jack Mahony) filling-in.
+The last WIN News updates for Northern NSW/Gold Coast went out on 27 June 2025, as on 30 June 2025, the updates were relaunched as 10 News as part of Network 10's network-wide refresh.